 Rethinking Healthcare Funding

 As aging populations grow and the prevalence of chronic conditions rises, traditional health funding and insurance models are under increasing strain.
 At the same time, medical advancements and digital health innovations are transforming how care is delivered.
-Harnessing data-driven approaches – such as predictive analytics, personalised risk assessments, and value-based care models – could pave the way for more efficient, affordable, and outcome-focused healthcare systems.
+Harnessing data-driven approaches – such as predictive analytics, personalized risk assessments, and value-based care models – could pave the way for more efficient, affordable, and outcome-focused healthcare systems.
 Exploring these novel models will be key to ensuring sustainable financing, improving patient outcomes, and making quality care more accessible in the years ahead.

 Why now?